christianengineer/christianengineer.github.io/_posts/2023-12-04-music-genre-classification-using-pytorch-python-categorizing-music-tracks.md

 ---
-title: Music Genre Classification using PyTorch (Python) Categorizing music tracks
 date: 2023-12-04
+description: We will be using PyTorch for training and implementing neural networks, as well as libraries like NumPy for data manipulation and matplotlib for visualization.
+layout: article
 permalink: posts/music-genre-classification-using-pytorch-python-categorizing-music-tracks
-layout: article
+title: Inadequate music genre labels, PyTorch enhances classification
 ---

 ## AI Music Genre Classification using PyTorch